lauracriss52/PHP-MVC-CRUD/README.md

 #### DESCRIPTION:

-This is a practice where I explore some techniques to create a basic MVC framework.
+This is a practice where I explore some techniques to implement a basic MVC framework.

 #### INSTALATION:

-1) Clone the repository.
+1) Clone or download the repository.
-2) Import the SQL database.
+2) Import the database file: **school.sql**.